 - 147. In Katanga, the Appeals Chamber Judges who reviewed the sentence of Mr Katanga took into account issues arising from the changed circumstances of Mr Katanga.243 Because of the deaths of Mr Katanga's father and brother, the Appeals Chamber determined that this warranted consideration as to whether Mr Katanga's sentence should be reduced.244 - 148.
-The Defence argued that the Appellant's large family deserved consideration as a mitigating factor, or at the least, a personal circumstance of the Appellant.245 The Appellant's situation is very similar, yet with a much larger family and more underage children than Mr Katanga had.246 The Appeals Chamber should take judicial of the recent death of a dependable cousin of the Appellant who gave economic assistance and guidance to the Appellant's family, a matter which was notified to the Chamber.247 The Appellant's duties, and his family's duties, do not change because of the Appellant's incarceration, but the fact that the mothers are relying on the family more as of late and the death of provider does change the situation.248 - 149.
+The Defence argued that the Appellant's large family deserved consideration as a mitigating factor, or at the least, a personal circumstance of the Appellant.
+The Appellant's situation is very similar, yet with a much larger family and more underage children than Mr Katanga had.
+The Appeals Chamber should take judicial of the recent death of a dependable cousin of the Appellant who gave economic assistance and guidance to the Appellant's family, a matter which was notified to the Chamber.
+The Appellant's duties, and his family's duties, do not change because of the Appellant's incarceration, but the fact that the mothers are relying on the family more as of late and the death of provider does change the situation.
+The Appellant's incarceration. - 149.
 The Appellant's large family, no matter how it was conceived, remains human and deserves consideration in the sentence.
 The Chamber's refusal to consider the Appellant's current family situation as a mitigating factor, or at the least a personal circumstance, goes against previous decisions of chambers of this Court considering family situations.249 The Chamber's failure to consider this as a mitigating factor or personal circumstance in sentence cannot stand. - 150.
 The Defence avers this is reversible error.
 Several trial chambers before this one considered lesser family situations as personal circumstances, and this should be no different.
-The Appellant's family in Coorom and children need his help for day-to-day living and basic
+The Appellant's family in Coorom and children need his help for day-to-day living and basic necessities.
+The Defence requests the Appeals Chamber to reverse the Chamber's decision not to account for the Appellant's family situation in the determination of the sentence and to